 feeling come from?
 Instead of ruminating about all the times I could have worn my vest over the course of the day, I can honor what I did instead and convert what would have been wasted mental energy into the willpower to turn hypothetical treatments

 Adult with CF

-Tannaz Motevalli is an Iranian-American artist, writer, and researcher, who is working as the exhibition coordinator for the History of Medicine Division’s Exhibition Program at the National Library of Medicine in Bethesda, Md.
-She is also pursuing a master’s degree in Library and Information Science through the University of Illinois Urbana-Champaign’s iSchool program.
-Tannaz earned her Bachelor of Fine Arts from the School of the Art Institute of Chicago.
-After spending an additional six years in the city, she is back in her hometown of Baltimore.
+Tannaz Motevalli is an Iranian-American artist, writer, and researcher living in Baltimore, MD.
+She works full-time as one of the exhibition coordinators for the History of Medicine Division's Exhibition Program at the National Library of Medicine in Bethesda, Md.
+She is also pursuing a master's degree in library and information science at the University of Maryland, College Park.
+Outside her career, Tannaz enjoys singing, crafting, cooking, and spending time with her human and feline friends.

 Share this Post